infojam-james/Test-Cases/First-Aid/first-aid-2.md

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must be the Case Lead of the incident in question.
-+ The incident in question must have the Case Status 'Not Work Related'.
++ The Case Status of the incident in question must be 'Not Work Related'.

 ##Assumptions
 + A supported browser is being used.